 Afterwards we rewarded ourselves with a nice lunch at Cool Basil.
 I can’t believe I forgot to mention it when listing off my favorite local restaurants the other day, as it’s one of the best Thai spots in town!
-Their Pad See Ew is undeniably delish, but I was feeling the Sweet Basil Stir Fry on Saturday.
+Their Pad See Ew is so delish, but I was feeling the Sweet Basil Stir Fry on Saturday.
 Sweet chili sauce stir fried with veggies, sweet basil, and chicken, served with steamed rice.
 I ate every last drop.

 We came home and crashed for a few hours, then ordered This is 40 off On Demand (too tired to even go to Redbox!) later that night.
 HIGH-larious!
 Have you seen it?
 Ben and I were both cracking up the entire time.
 There’s really no plot, but Paul Rudd and Leslie Mann are hysterical.
 Definitely recommend.

 After a trip to the gym on Sunday morning, I was out of the house until 4pm working at my mobile office and running errands (including stocking up on 2/$1 Chobani’s at the grocery store – whoop!)